 Harness, belts and other equipment should be dried thoroughly without exposure to heat, steam or long periods of sunlight.

-Click our logo below to view our full range of EN363 Fall Arrest and safety harnesses.
+Click our logo below to view the full range of Technical Safety EN Spec Safety Lanyards & Fall Arrest Equipment.